ministryofjustice/technical-guidance/standards/storing-source-code.md

 ### Private repositories

 By default, any [ministryofjustice organisation](https://github.com/ministryofjustice) member can view private repositories.
-Unless explicitly and strictly defined on a per-repository basis to override default permissions: private repositories should be considered "not public" as opposed to "private" to your team/project.
+Unless explicitly and strictly defined on a per-repository basis to override default permissions: private repositories should be considered "organisation public" as opposed to "private" to your team/project.